juliend88/Docker/articlev2/application-mycloudmanager-v2/README-EN.md

-# Innovation Beta: MyCloudManager #
+# Innovation Beta: MyCloudManager

 This first version of MyCloudManager (Beta) is a different stack of everything the team was able to share with you so far.
 It aims to bring you a set of tools to **unify, harmonize and monitor your tenant**.
-In fact it contains a lot of different applications that aims to help you manage day by day your instances :
+In fact it contains a lot of different applications that aims to help you manage day by day your **Linux** instances :
 * Monitoring and Supervision
 * Log management
 * Jobs Scheduler